Female hysteria: Early history

+Timaeus also argued that the uterus is "sad and unfortunate" when it does not join with a male or bear a child; thus, participating in sexual intercourse was an accepted treatment.

 While in the Hippocratic texts a wide range of women were susceptible – including in particular the childless – Galen in the 2nd century omitted the childless and saw the most vulnerable group as "widows, and particularly those who previously menstruated regularly, had been pregnant and were eager to have intercourse, but were now deprived of all this" (On the Affected Parts, 6.5).
 He also denied that the womb could "move from one place to another like a wandering animal".
-His treatments included scent therapy and sexual intercourse, but also rubbing in ointments to the external genitalia; this was to be performed by midwives, not physicians.
+His treatments included scent therapy and sexual intercourse, but also rubbing ointments into the external genitalia; this was to be performed by midwives, not physicians.

-While most Hippocratic writers saw the retention of menstrual blood in the womb as a key problem, for Galen even more serious was the retention of "female seed".
+While most Hippocratic writers saw the retention of menstrual blood in the womb as a key problem, for Galen, even more serious was the retention of "female seed".
 This was believed to be thinner than male seed and could be retained in the womb.
 Hysteria was referred to as "the widow's disease", because the female semen was believed to turn venomous if not released through regular climax or intercourse.
 If the patient was married, this could be completed by intercourse with their spouse.
-Other than participating in sexual intercourse, it was thought that fumigating the body with special fragrances would supposedly draw the uterus back to its natural spot in the female body.
-Foul smells applied to the nose would drive it down, and pleasant scents at the vulva would attract it.

 Middle Ages, Renaissance, and the early modern period

 Through the Middle Ages, another cause of dramatic symptoms could be found: demonic possession.
-It was thought that demoniacal forces were attracted to those who were prone to melancholy, particularly to single women and the elderly.
-When a patient could not be diagnosed or cured of a disease, it was thought that the symptoms of what would now be diagnosed as mental illness, were actually those of someone possessed by the devil.
+It was thought that demoniacal forces were attracted to those who were prone to melancholy, particularly single women and the elderly.
+Undiagnosable or incurable patients who were subsequently thought to have been possessed by the devil often exhibited symptoms that would indicate mental illness in modern day.
 After the 17th century, the correlation of demonic possession and hysteria were gradually discarded and instead was described as behavioral deviance, a medical issue.